Rayman Legends has been raved about in the media and is the highest-rated game on the Xbox one to date on Metacritic.

 Rayman Legends is simply immense.
 Not only is the sheer size of the game massive but the variety is equally enormous.
 If this title passed you by on the Xbox 360 or the PS3 then there is no excuse to try it on the Xbox One.
 The colourful graphics are both charming and highly detailed, mixing 2D and 3D seamlessness.
 The colourful characters are well-imagined and animated beautifully that you might just stop playing for a moment just to take in the lush scenery and amusing enemies.

 But don’t let its light-hearted charm fool you into thinking it is an easy game.
-Each level is lovingly crafted offering players a real challenge at all levels and the sheer variety of level style means you will never get bored.
-From frantic speed running levels to more subdued and precision focused levels you will always find a challenge.
+Each level is lovingly crafted offering players a real challenge at all levels and the sheer variety of level styles means you will never get bored.
+From frantic speed running levels to more subdued and precision-focused levels you will always find a challenge.

 When it comes to story, Rayman is a little thin, as it revolves around 700 Teensies you have been kidnapped by nightmares that have come to life.
 Also missing are a number of Rayman’s friends who are periodically unlocked throughout the game.
 This loose narrative is just enough to keep you working through the levels of saving Teenisies and striving for a gold cup.
 If you manage to collect more than a set number you also gain a scratch card that you scratch with your virtual hands to unlock animals, additional levels and more Lums.

 The additional levels are remixes of the levels from the much-loved prequel Rayman Origins.
 If you missed this one then this is a great opportunity to play some of the standout levels from the game.